paveltimofeev/screens.io/tasklist.md

 - Check active operations with bad network / no network.
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend: Page Actions (like Run All Again, Approve All Failed Tests) should be a request-reply operations
 - Frontend: Implement 'ListView' (table view) and 'Show Differences' for Scenarios
 - Frontend: Implement 'ListView' (table view) and 'Group by Scenarios' for JobPage
 - Frontend: Show Difference value at Comparer and JobPages cards (table in ListView mode), to get user knowledge for tuning test sensitivity